This post contains affiliate links.

 There’s one large TV Screen visible from this stand.
 It’s on the other side of the circuit on the inside of the track just after the apex of Turn 8.

-Because of the large run-off area the screen can feel like it’s a little far away, especially from the rows further back in this stand.
-Bring a pair of binoculars to help you see it and read the text a little more easily.
+Because of the large run-off area the screen is actually quite far away and hard to read, especially from the rows further back in this stand.
+Bring a pair of binoculars to help you see it and read the text / timings on the screen a little more easily.

 Grandstand 31 Seating Chart Montreal Grand Prix